Spy shot sparks “wing gate” troubles for Hamilton

 Whether Red Bull try to claim Hamilton damaged the car is yet to be seen, but were they to do so he might face a much tougher penalty than his rivalVerstappen did in Sau Paulo.

-5 responses to “Spy shot sparks “wing gate” troubles for Hamilton
+5 thoughts on “Spy shot sparks “wing gate” troubles for Hamilton”

 • Not the first time that MB and HAM will go scot free.
 Poor Masi had always been bending to Wolff’s will and ludicrous demands.
 Yet, he was finally treated cruelly and obscenely by the twain of swines.